by Moe Constantine and Z. Zane McNeill

 Critical animal studies offers three theoretical foundations to animal studies rooted in abolition.
 The first emphasizes the theory-to-action model implied in the earlier quoted passage: CAS is meant to extend past scholarship to enact theory through practice.
 The second foundation is that CAS takes a radical approach to animal liberation: CAS addresses the issues at their root, rejecting reformist approaches that do not offer a pathway to total liberation for non-human animals.
 The term “total liberation” is used by CAS scholars and activists to refer to the elimination of all systems of domination and the liberation of humans, nonhuman animals, and the Earth.
 The third foundation of CAS is taking a multi-issue approach to animal liberation that incorporates other social injustices beyond the mistreatment of animals: CAS views all oppression as being founded on a speciesist hierarchy that relegates some human groups to the “animal” end of the spectrum in order to justify their exploitation and oppression.
 Together, these three foundational elements establish the necessity for animal liberation activists and scholars to be equally invested in anti-racist, feminist, anti-ableist, decolonial work that rejects the validity of the capitalist state, in order to achieve total liberation.
 However, this mandate too often remains in theory and not carried out in practice; the field, both in it’s activism and scholarship, is still grappling with the colonial, racist history in which it is situated (for more on this, see Belcourt, 2015 and Brueck, 2017).

 Regardless of the theoretical contributions of CAS or its commitment to work centering nonhuman animals, examining how the growth of CAS has benefited animals brings into question CAS praxis and its concrete outcomes.
 Even supposedly-critical animal liberation has been weaponized against racialized and Indigenous people.
-For example, in the Niagara Region of Ontario, a region known for producing CAS scholarship due to the establishment of the first and still only CAS academic program at the local Brock University, there is a parallel history of racist and colonial animal activism.
-Niagara Action for Animals (NAfA), an organization that co-founded the CAS program in Niagara (and still maintains close ties, even offering financial support to CAS students) is by and large an anti-Indigenous organization committed to furthering colonization and white supremacy in the name of protecting animals.
+For example, in the Niagara Region of Ontario, a region known for producing CAS scholarship due to the establishment of the first and still only CAS academic concentration at the local Brock University, there is a parallel history of racist and colonial animal activism.
+Niagara Action for Animals (NAfA), has been tied to the Critical Animal Studies concentration through their work with a professor within the concentration and the financial support they offer to CAS students, is also the organization that puts together an annual anti-Indigenous protest.
 During the annual Six Nations Hunt, Haudenosaunee hunters are given permission by the Canadian government to access their own land (currently occupied by white settlers) for a few days in the fall to hunt white-tailed deer.
-In response, NAfA mobilizes its white membership to protest the hunt, which last year resulted in white animal activists calling for Indigenous people to be “harvested” and murdered while disparaging them as “drunks” and “barbarians.”
-This has been going on for seven years, yet the Critical Animal Studies program continues to work closely with NAfA.
-Some professors even came to NAfA’s defense when a group of students from the Brock Students for Animal Liberation club wrote a public letter supporting Indigenous sovereignty in response to NAfA’s protests.
+In response, NAfA mobilizes its white membership to protest the hunt, which last year resulted in white people calling for Indigenous people to be “harvested” and murdered while disparaging them as “drunks” and “barbarians.”
+This has been going on for seven years, and did finally prompt the professor working with them to exclude their participation at an upcoming conference this year.
+It is important to note that there are professors, instructors, and students within the local Critical Animal Studies academic concentration who work diligently against this anti-Indigenous and violent mobilization of veganism by publicly speaking out against NAfA and centralizing de- and anti-colonial work in their CAS work, research, and teaching, and it is their work that we see as building the future of CAS.

 To aid our assessment of the strength of CAS as a means to achieve total liberation, we’d like to bring in a question posed by Jessica Yee Danforth from the Native Youth Sexual Health Network regarding the Reproductive Justice Movement, who outlines a framework that could be easily applied to CAS as well.
 As quoted by Loretta Ross in Radical Reproductive Justice: Foundation, Theory, Practice, Critique (2017):